ayr-ton/kamu/README.md

 ## Executing using docker for local development

-We now support Docker =), just go to your favorite console and type:
+We support Docker =), just go to your favorite console and type:
 ```
 cd docker
 docker-compose build